 The areas of capacity development that we focused on emerged out of reflecting on our experience.
-As this brief makes plain, we discovered in the process of grant-making that ROs in Myanmar and Ethiopia had had few opportunities to design and manage their own research programmes.
+As this brief makes plain, we discovered in the process of grant-making that research organisations (ROs) in Myanmar and Ethiopia had had few opportunities to design and manage their own research programmes.
 So, we built in guidance on budgeting and financial reporting into the process of applying and then managing their grants.
 As our coalition progressed, we discovered more about the mechanisms of exclusion facing specific groups.
 As we realised that women scholars were being excluded in Ethiopia, and certain ethnic groups in Myanmar, our partners Setaweet and EMReF respectively created new mini-programmes to address these problems.
 We were determined that our legacy would not be to reproduce academic inequalities in each country.
-So we kept asking, who is getting left out of what processes?
+So, we kept asking, who is getting left out of what processes?
+At the same time, it is important to recognise the insurmountable barriers that can't be challenged by one coalition, whether it is the inflexibility of universities and grant-makers; norms and orthodoxies that constrain younger researchers even more than more senior ones; or a resistance to new ideas and approaches.

-A sustainable legacy required attention to four main strategies to enable capacity development: (a) producing advice through documents and other outputs, (b) facilitating learning events, (c) collective learning through working together and reflecting on progress and setbacks, (d) creating new connections (including between partners/grantees and new funders).
-As one grantee from Ethiopia reported: "the P4P project is different from other grants with its potency to establish extended and wider networks and on the fact that it lays down foundation for us to engage in other future projects."
+Aspiring for a sustainable legacy required attention to four main strategies to enable capacity development:

+- 1. producing advice through documents and other outputs, - 2. facilitating learning events, - 3. collective learning through working together and reflecting on progress and setbacks, - 4. creating new connections (including between partners/grantees and new funders).

+As one grantee from Ethiopia reported: "the project is different from other grants with its potency to establish extended and wider networks and on the fact that it lays down foundation for us to engage in other future projects."
 While tempting to focus on the more tangible, measurable strategy of producing written advice, in this coalition we gave more attention to unseen processes of mutual learning.
 Even if this appears to be less immediately measurable, the power of collective learning shows over time because the more sophisticated your capacity to forge close relationships, learn and develop, the better results and impact you can achieve.
+The learning occurs in the everyday practice of working together, guided by the long-term needs of the programme (and the goal of deepening democracy), rather than the immediate demands of a logframe.

-4. Establishing partnerships
+5. Establishing partnerships

 The starting point of working with others is to get into a conversation about what kind of partnership each side is interested in and is in a position to offer.
-Historical, political and social context are part of this.
+Historical, political and social contexts are a part of this.
 Recognising the global hierarchies - created in part by a history of unequal distribution of resources and the flawed assumptions and rationalities they travel with - can be important if not already obvious and understood between those involved.
-In the countries we have been working in since 2017 (mostly Myanmar and Ethiopia) we knew that the practices within international partnership in these places have been strongly influenced by the fact that government and INGOs receive large amount of aid.
+In the countries the SOAS has been working in since 2017 (mostly Myanmar and Ethiopia) we understood that the practices within international partnership in these places have been strongly influenced by the fact that government and INGOs receive large amount of aid.
 All too often partnership entails processes of sub-contracting rather than co-design.
-Research, development projects and advocacy led by Global South researchers and activists is even rarer.
+Research, development projects and advocacy led by Global South researchers and activists is far rarer.